Pegasus: SC extends time for submitting probe report on use of Israeli spyware | Law-Order

 - India

+Referring to the receipt of an interim report, the bench, also comprising justices Surya Kant and Hima Kohli, said that the technical committee, which has received 29 mobiles for examining the spyware, has developed its software for this purpose and issued notices to some government agencies and individuals including journalists.

+“It has prayed for time to submit its report.
+Now, it is under process.
+We will give them time,” it said.

-"Preferably, the process by the technical committee should be over in four weeks and the supervisory judge should be informed.
+“Preferably, the process by the technical committee should be over in four weeks and the supervisory judge should be informed.
 The supervisory judge shall submit his report thereafter.
-List sometime in July," the CJI said.
+List sometime in July,” said the bench.
+The bench did not pass any order concerning the request made by senior lawyer Kapil Sibal, who has been appearing for some petitioners, that the interim report be made available to the parties.

+Solicitor General Tushar Mehta, appearing for the Centre, said the report being an interim one need not be made public at this stage.

-The apex court, in October last year, had ordered a probe into the alleged use of the spyware.
+The bench, which on October 27, last year had ordered a probe into the allegations of use of Israeli spyware by government agencies for targeted surveillance of politicians, journalists, and activists, has now fixed the case for further consideration in July.

+The panel, which included three experts on cyber security, digital forensics, networks, and hardware, was asked to “inquire, investigate and determine” whether Pegasus spyware was used for snooping on citizens and their probe would be monitored by a former apex court judge R V Raveendran.

+The panel members were Naveen Kumar Chaudhary, Prabaharan P, and Ashwin Anil Gumaste.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)